aaron-grau/curic/react/projects/pokedex/README.md

 your actions to the reducer
 0. Change your `PokemonIndex` and `PokemonDetail` components to render the spinner if the loading state is `true`

+### Bootstrap Pokétypes

+We have a list of pokétypes in two places: our `Pokemon` model and our `PokemonForm` React component.
+This is not very dry.
+Let's employ a tactic called "bootstrapping" to tell our form all the pokémon types.

+  0. Delete the `POKEMON_TYPES` constant from your `PokemonForm` component

 ### Update Items

 Add the ability to reassign items to different Pokemon.
 This time, design is up to you!